 Imagine if you were made to eat something you find repulsive by idea, say dog meat or cat meat or worms or whatever it is for you.
-No matter how tasty that food, that won’t make you want to eat if you really believe it’s wrong to do so.
+No matter how tasty that food, it wouldn’t make you want to eat it if you really believed it was wrong to do so.

 I used to be a cheese addict.
 I used to think you could have a cow with her calf and take some of the milk from the cow while the calf still lives its happy little life.
 I used to be unaware and uneducated of the truth behind the dairy industry.
 As soon as I crossed the line I no longer wanted cheese.